Table of contents:

 Visit noodle restaurants

-Avoid fruit
+Skip fruit

-The longer, the cheaper
+The longer you stay, the cheaper it gets

 Conclusion: How expensive is Japan really?

-For an average week in Japan, you have to reckon with around € 800 to € 900.
-This is made up of daily costs for
+For an average week in Japan you should expect around €800 to €900.
+That’s made up of daily costs for

-- Accommodation: € 60
+- Accommodation: €60

-- Transport: € 35
+- Transport: €35

-- Food: € 27
+- Food: €27

-- Internet: € 7
+- Internet: €7

-- Total: € 149
+- Total: €149

 Comments